 We need sleep, but how much?

 Medina reports that while the research is conclusive that a lack of sleep is detrimental to the brain, it’s not really clear how much sleep is needed.
-There are so many variables involved that Medina steers us to rather ask the question how much sleep don’t you need?
+There are so many variables involved that Medina steers us to rather ask the question of how much sleep don’t you need?

 There have been several different research studies, that I won’t report here, which show different results for different people.
 Some people suffer from less than 7 hours of sleep, and others with less than 6 hours.
 Furthermore, there are others who only seem to need 4 to 5 hours.
 The bottom line is to know how much sleep you need.
 Once you find your sweet spot of sleep, you’ll know what to aim for.